 Required for all first-time teaching and graduate assistants and optional for others, this class is designed to encourage graduate students to think about the major issues of teaching at the college level, both as teaching assistants and as independent instructors.
 Different faculty members will visit to lead discussions on a different topic each class period.
 The course covers basic issues of teaching and learning strategies, classroom philosophy and management, technology in the classroom, testing and other assignments, issues of diversity, effective classroom presentation, and how to construct one’s own course.

 Barbara Gross Davis, Tools for Teaching, 2nd ed.
 Wiley: Jossey-Bass; 2009.

-Students will engage in weekly discussions, design a PowerPoint lecture slideshow, write several short reaction papers, and design and execute a sample lecture for an introductory History class.
+Students will engage in weekly discussions, write several short reaction papers, and design and execute a sample lecture for an introductory History class.